 JUST A PUFF?

 Is there really any point telling you how bad smoking is for your health...and for the health of everyone else you smoke in front of?
-There is now so much scientific evidence that smoking causes cancer and drug addiction that only the willfully blind will deny the data.
+There is now so much scientific evidence that smoking causes cancer and drug addiction that only the willfully blind and hopelessly addicted will deny the data.
 More to the point, it's a matter of common sense: Everyone knows that

 CIGARETTE SMOKING DAMAGES EVERYONE'S HEALTH